Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Hüttenpalast is a former vacuum cleaner factory that now houses quite a collection of lovely vintage caravans.
 They might be indoors, but they certainly haven't lost their charm.

-Instead of lengthy corridors and floor-to-ceiling walls dividing the rooms, it's quirky caravans and a large open space.
+The room-in-room concept preserved the beauty of the industrial building.
+Instead of lengthy corridors and floor-to-ceiling walls dividing the rooms, the space is divided into quirky caravans and a large open space.

-It's not often that you can take a peek inside a military building.
-The La Claustra Hotel is hidden in a 6,726-foot-high (2,050 meters) mountain and used to be a bunker for the army.
+It's not often that you can see inside a military building.
+The La Claustra Hotel is hidden in a 6,726-foot-high (2,050-meter) mountain and used to be an army bunker.

-Although La Claustra has been transformed into a comfortable 4-star hotel, you can still learn a lot about this former military fortress by wandering through its corridors.
+Although La Claustra has been transformed into a comfortable 4-star hotel, you can still learn much about this former military fortress by wandering through its corridors.

 The suite in the cockpit boasts a stunning view, and if you have always wanted to experience the sacred place in the front part of a jumbo jet, then you have the opportunity here.

-The former Boeing 747 is parked at Stockholm's Arlanda Airport, so if you miss your flight, you can visit it - there is an airport shuttle bus provided, free of charge.
+The former Boeing 747 is parked at Stockholm's Arlanda Airport, so if you miss your flight, you can visit it—an airport shuttle bus is provided free of charge.

 Seaventures Dive Rig has been relocated from its original site to one of the best diving spots in Malaysia to create an eco-friendly and unique dive resort.